 It’s that time of year, when the summer blockbusters are released to much fanfare with overblown, Hollywood budgets.
 But with so many movies hitting the theaters at once, it’s sometimes hard to decide which one to see.
 Fortunately, you can usually judge a book by its cover, or in this case, a movie by its title treatment and logo design.
-Here, along with Matthew Jervis, we discuss five movie logo treatments and how they stack up in the frenzied Hollywood landscape.
+Here, Matthew Jervis and I discuss five movie logo treatments and how they stack up in the frenzied Hollywood landscape.
 We’ll ponder why some logos work and others don’t.

 One of the most highly anticipated movies of the summer, Ghostbusters, has come a long way, featuring an all-female cast in this remake, but one thing hasn’t changed at all: the logo.
 Devised by designer Michael Gross and Brent Boates more than 32 years ago, the logo has not been cleaned up, touched up, or tweaked in any way.
 Its genius in its simplicity.

 But Gross never thought it would see the light of day, as he explained in an old interview.
 “The logo was in the script.
 The guys in the film had this logo on their shirts,” so had to devise something long before the production started.
 So, he came up with the concept of a ghost coming out of a “no” symbol, and asked Boates to comp up several variations.
 He never expected the logo to take hold the way it did, yet here we are 32 years later, and it still endures.

 In the 1989 sequel, the logo was cleverly changed to show the ghost holding up two fingers.
 Ghostbusters merchandise has been flying off the virtual shelves of online retail outlets, showing that a good logo will stand the test of time, even if it’s for a fictional company.